Employee Engagement results in high performance which equals profits!

 Provide feedback on performance to improve it and gain employee engagement

 Reward and recognise success and a job well done.
-Provide opportunities for employees to sharein their success with the team so they can also learn from it.
+Provide opportunities for employees to share their success with the team.
+So, they can also learn from it.
 When an employee is not doing so well talk to them about it.
-Make it clear what the goal is and where they fall short and what they need to do to rectify it.
+Make it clear what the goal is.
+And where they fall short.
+As well as what they need to do to rectify it.
 Discuss how you will support them.
-Follow up on the discussion at a prearranged, reasonable time for the improvements to take effect.
+Follow up on the discussion.
+At a prearranged, reasonable time for the improvements to take effect.
 Recognise them for their efforts and reward them for any improvements.

 Remove road blocks to improve performance and employee engagement

-If an employee tells you something is getting in their way remove the obstacle or give them the tools to get over, under or around it.
+If an employee tells you something is getting in their way.
+Remove the obstacle.
+Or give them the tools to get over, under or around it.
 Allow them to feel safe to tell you if they do not know how to do something.
 This will also build more trust.
-They may just need further training and support.
-Some things that seem simple to one are a huge challenge to another, be careful of making a judgment just because others find things easy.
+They may need further training and support.
+Some things that seem simple to you and others.
+Can be a huge challenge to another.
+Be careful of making a

-Do not talk to an under performing employee when you are feeling frustrated and emotional.
-Talk to someone outside of work to let off steam with someone you can trust to keep it to themselves.
+Do not talk to an under performing employee.
+When you are feeling frustrated and emotional.
+If you need to.
+Talk to someone you can trust outside of work to let off steam.

 Conclusion